ManiAm/VENTOS_Public/README.md

         gnome-color-chooser

-Find the Tooltips group on the Specific tab, and change the settings to black foreground over pale yellow background.
+Find the tool-tips group on the Specific tab, and change the settings to black foreground over pale yellow background.
 Click Apply.

-**Step 4:** OMNeT++ requires that its bin directory should be in the PATH.
-You should add a line something like this to your .bashrc (note that you should change the path if you installed omnet++ in a different directoy):
+**Step 4:** OMNeT++ requires that its bin directory be in the PATH.
+You should add the following line to your .bashrc (note that you should change the path if you installed OMNET++ in a different directory):

         export PATH=$PATH:/home/mani/Desktop/omnetpp-4.3.1/bin